rvsfirecreeper/Cryptalis/README.md

 How to customize

-Adjust variables on line 4+5
+Adjust variables on line 6 and 7
-Adjust formula on line 47 and 28.
+Adjust formula on line 45 and 29.
 Please do not submit pull requests or issues without descriptions.